-Plagiarism Please refer to the Rutgers Undergraduate catalog for specific detailed definition of plagiarism and various forms of plagiarism.
-The Department of Dance expects all students to adhere to these guidelines.
+The Department of Dance expects all students to adhere to all of Rutgers' Academic Integrity guidelines.
 To this end, all papers must be written in your own words and from your perspective.
 The same paper may not be used to satisfy another class requirement.
+You may not collaborate with another student on papers or assignments unless authorized by your instructor.
+You should review the definition of plagiarism at the link below for the Office of Student Conduct.
+Please familiarize yourself with the information on the following website.
+You are responsible for knowing this information: